CorgiCapyCode/movie_review_sentiment_analysis/README.md

 In this round the hyperparameters for each model were fine-tuned.

 For the second round only the best performing approaches are selected:
-- The four best preprocessing methods.
+- The two best preprocessing methods.
 - The two best vectorization methods.
 - The two best ML approaches.
 In this round 30% of the data was used for training.